11. Provisions, Contingent Liabilities and Contingent Assets :

 The Company was in appeal before Income Tax Appellate Tribunal (ITAT) regarding the re-opening of the Assessments u/s 148 of Income Tax Act, 1961 for the assessment years.
 The ITAT has in its order quashed the reopening.
 The Income Tax Department is yet to give effect to the order of the ITAT.
 For AY 2006-07 the Income Tax Department has filed an appeal against the order of the ITAT before the Hon’ble Bombay High Court.
 As per the status of the appeal on the website of Hon’ble Bombay High Court, the said appeal was not admitted or withdrawn.

-During the year, the company had received the demand under section 143(3) read with section 148 Income Tax Act,1961 for AY 201718 of ?.
+During the year, the company had received the demand under section 143(3) read with section 148 Income Tax Act,1961 for AY 2017-18 of Rs.
 30.73 Lakhs on account of additon under section 43CA of the IT Act,1961.
 Aggrieved by the order, the Company had filed the appeal with Commissioner of Income Tax (Appeal) on 01st July 2023 and the appeal is yet to be heard.
 Company does not expect any probable cash outflow.

 Indirect tax

-Note 25:- Lease
+Note No. 25:- Lease

 Hence, adoption of Ind As does not have any impact on the profitability of the Company.

-Note 26:- Segment Reporting
+Note No. 26:- Segment Reporting

 The Company is engaged in Real Estate.
 The operations of the company do not qualify for reporting as separate business segments as per the criteria set out under Indian Accounting Standard 108 (IND AS-108) on “Operating Segments”.
 The Company is operating in India hence there is no reportable geographic segment.
 Accordingly no disclosure is required under IND AS - 108.